 Trends for 2000

 Helmet lines for 2000 continue last year's trend to fewer new helmet designs, reflecting flat consumer demand and thin

 profit margins in the industry.
 All helmets manufactured for the US market after March 10, 1999 must meet the national

-the older ones are still on sale.
+, but a few of the older ones are still on sale.
 We recommend looking for a